tkerr/ab3gy-buildme/README.md

 # AB3GY buildme app
-A script used to build my personal package directory.
+A very customized script used to build my personal package directory.
 Does not adhere to any python package build conventions.
-Copies files from otherr repositories.
+Copies files from other personal repositories.

 Uniquely named to avoid conflict with standard package build scripts e.g., setup.py

 **Do not run this script in the repository directory.
-It will copy files into the directory that you don't want.**
+It might copy files into the directory that you don't want.**

 Developed for personal use by the author, but available to anyone under the license terms below.

-## Dependencies
-Written for Python 3.x.

 ## Author
 Tom Kerr AB3GY